jasonliu2050/transiction_fraud/README.md

 - This part we are going to explain the Feature Engineering that we did for our project and the purpose of doing it.

-Bascially there are 4 big part for the whole feature enginnering that we are going to explain about it.
+Bascially there are 4 big part for the whole feature engineering that we are going to explain.

 -----

 ### ['P_emaildomain'] Feature
-- Handle the Nonsense value and transfer them in some value in order to make computer to read it:
+- Handle the Nonsense value and transfer them in some value in order to make the computer read it:

-- The red circle is the one that we need to take care of it:
+- The red circle is the one that we need to take care of:

 ![P_email](https://github.com/jasonliu2050/transiction_fraud/blob/master/figures/feature_and_preprocess/unique_of_email.png)

 - Therefore we would like to replace those value then when we will get less pressure when we train our model.

-- Also we create an new feature called ['Region_emaildomain']:
+- Also we create a new feature called ['Region_emaildomain']:

-- what we did is transfer all the information that we got in ['P_emaildomain'] and then to get all the exact country where those email    sent, which we think the location of those email is going to help our model a lot since each country must have their characteristic.
+- What we did is transfer all the information that we got in ['P_emaildomain'] and then to get all the exact country where those email were sent.
+We think the location of those email is going to help our model a lot since each country must have their characteristics.
 Here is the code below:

 ![P_email](https://github.com/jasonliu2050/transiction_fraud/blob/master/figures/feature_and_preprocess/email_code.png)